Nathalie Demassieux: Honours and awards

+In 1928, Desmassieux was awarded a chemistry prize by the French Academy of Sciences in the amount of 3,000 francs.

+In 2026, Demassieux was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.

 Nathalie Demassieux Award

-Demassieux was a dedicated researcher throughout her life, directing her doctoral students and publishing more than 30 articles and papers until her death.
-She became very attached to the Sorbonne laboratory where she spent many hours, so she bequeathed part of her estate to the Faculty of Sciences of Paris in 1959, and this, in turn, allowed the Chancellery of the Universities of Paris to create the Nathalie Demassieux Prize.
+Demassieux was a dedicated researcher throughout her life, directing her doctoral students and publishing more than 30 articles and papers.
+She became very attached to the Sorbonne laboratory where she spent many hours.
+As a result, she bequeathed part of her estate to the Faculty of Sciences of Paris in 1959, and this, in turn, led the Chancellery of the Universities of Paris to create the Prix Nathalie Demassieux, later known as the Prix Thiessé de Rosemont / Demassieux.
+The prize was awarded annually until 2018.
 Award recipients have included: